Novelty waves are all the rage, so much so that they might even be the new wavepools.

 What we’re after for this spot is a solid Biscay swell and a big spring high tide to let the swell in.
 When that happens you get all kinds of fun, bouncy surf right in the centre of town with you and few dozen Basque SUPers.

-There’re actually a couple of spots in town the main swell puller (above) only a few blocks back from the beach, and then this mysto righthander that breaks much further (like 500m) inland, on select swell events.
+There’re actually a couple of spots in town aside from the main swell puller (above), including a mysto righthander that breaks much further (like 500m) inland, on select swell events.

 ‘Gasoline’ – Tagus River, Lisboa